&noscript=1"/>

 “It all starts with balance in the vineyard,” says Brown, “making sure we are trying to show the plants some love so they can produce the quality of the fruit we are chasing.
 The results are amazing.
 The depth and layers of flavour and texture are truly visible in the fruit.
 The end results are for better quality wines that are easier to manage in the winery as the work has already been done in the vineyard!”

-The Linear range currently features a pinot noir from Tumbarumba, a fiano sourced from Gundagai, and a sangiovese and tempranillo that come from the Canberra District, with both being a blend of two sites.
+The early days of the Linear wines centred around a pinot noir from Tumbarumba, a fiano sourced from Gundagai, and a sangiovese and tempranillo that come from the Canberra District.
+While today, the range has expanded to include gruner veltiner, gewurztraminer, grenache, shiraz and gamay.

 “I love the options we have here in the Canberra District,” says Brown, “with shiraz and riesling being the most awarded varieties in the Canberra District, we then have a list of alternative varieties with more and more popping up that love the hot days and cool nights in Canberra.
 My aim is to create interesting region-specific wines from the immediate region and surrounds.”